 08 of 10

 This small North Frisian island off of Sylt is sparsely inhabited by humans, but it is rich in birds, grey seal, and harbor porpoise.
 The Amrum lighthouse is a landmark of the island.

 Its real highlight is miles of beachfront.
 Dunes roll along parallel to the water with thick clumps of vegetation poking through the sand.
 Wadden Sea National Parks is a UNESCO World Heritage Site that expands from Germany into Denmark and the Netherlands.

-How to get to Amrum: Located north of Hamburg on the A7, then west from Flensburg.
+How to get to Amrum: The island is located north of Hamburg on the A7, then west from Flensburg.
 Trains can take visitors from any major city to Dagebüll.
-The island is reachable by ferry from Dagebüll.Continue to 9 of 10 below.
+It's also reachable by ferry from Dagebüll.Continue to 9 of 10 below.

 09 of 10